 Exchange-traded funds (ETFs) have attained prominence due to their transparency, liquidity, low management fees, tax efficiency and effectiveness in replicating the performance of a given index or sector.
-More recently, no-transaction-fee (NTF) ETFs have come into the spotlight providing greater cost efficiency.

 Key benefits include: